hantsy/symfony-rest-sample/docs/test/testdb.md

 }
 ```

+The `KernelTestCase` contains all facilities to bootstrap the application kernel and provides service container in tests.

+In the above codes, there is a `setUp` function which is used to prepare the testing environment before running the tests.

-In the above codes, in the `setUp` function, boot up the application kernel, after it is booted, a test scoped *Service Container* is available.
-Then get `EntityManagerInterface` and `PostRepository` from service container.
+In this function, it boots up the application kernel.
+After it is booted, a test scoped *Service Container* is available, you can fetch the managed service in the container.

+Here we retrieve `EntityManagerInterface` and `PostRepository` from service container.

-In the  `testCreatePost`  function, persists a `Post` entity, and find this post by id and verify the *title* and *content* fields.
+In the `testCreatePost` function, it persists a `Post` entity firstly, then find this post by id and verify the *title* and *content* fields.

-> Currently, PHPUnit does not include PHP 8 Attribute support, the testing codes are similar to the legacy JUnit 4 code style.
+> Currently, PHPUnit does not include PHP 8 Attribute support, the testing codes looks like the legacy JUnit 4 code style.